Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Spin structure stabilizers and the admissible subgroup

 There is an alternate characterization of $\mathcal K_g$ due to Johnson. \begin{theorem}[Johnson \cite{Johnson_kernel}] Let $\mathcal C$ denote the set of separating curves $c \subset \Sigma_g$ where $c$ bounds a subsurface of genus at most $2$.
 For $g \ge 3$, there is an equality

 \end{theorem}

-The containment $\Mod_g[\phi] \le \mathcal T_\phi$ will follow from a sequence of three lemmas.
-In preparation for Lemma \ref{step1}, recall from Section \ref{subsection:arf} that an $r$--spin structure for $r$ even determines an associated quadratic form (Remark \ref{remark:SSandQF}), as well as the algebraic stabilizer subgroup $\Sp(2g,\Z)[q]$ of Definition \ref{definition:algstab}. \begin{lemma}[Step 1] Fix $g \ge 3$ and let $\phi$ be an $r$--spin structure on $\Sigma_g$.
-If $r$ is odd, there is an equality
+The containment of the spin structure stabilizer $\Mod_g[\phi]$ inside of the admissible subgroup $\mathcal T_\phi$ will follow from a sequence of three lemmas.
+In preparation for Lemma \ref{step1}, recall from Section \ref{subsection:arf} that an $r$--spin structure for $r$ even determines an associated quadratic form (Remark \ref{remark:SSandQF}), as well as the algebraic stabilizer subgroup $\Sp(2g,\Z)[q]$ of Definition \ref{definition:algstab}.